Fran314/bbup-rs/README.md

 	```
 	You'll be asked to input the following:
 	- [server_port]: the port that the daemon will listen on.
 This port does not need to be portforwarded, as the comunication will happen on an ssh tunnel
+	- [archive_root]: the path to the root of the archive.
+This path must be relative to ~ (i.e: if the archive root is ~/foo/bar/archive/, enter `foo/bar/archive/`)
 - Start the server with
 	```bash
 	bbup-server run